nickboodoo/soulz/README.md

 ## PLANNED FEATURES
 1. Improve menus and UI
 2. Alter gameplay loop to add longevitiy to each run
-3. Fix bugs with healing during combat
-4. Incorporate a learning model for the final boss
+3. Incorporate a learning model for the final boss